gbouras13/coatofarms/README.md

 ONT Long-read 16S Snakemake and [Snaketool](https://github.com/beardymcjohnface/Snaketool) pipeline using [Emu](https://gitlab.com/treangenlab/emu).

+Emu's are a major part Australia's Coat of Arms, now a Kangaroo tool is needed :)

 `coatofarms` is a simple pipeline to conduct ONT 16S species level relative abundance quantification that essentially just wraps [Emu](https://gitlab.com/treangenlab/emu) for many samples, along with QC and visualisation using Krona plots.
 It leverages the embarassingly parallel power of HPC and Snakemake profiles.

 Downstream analysis (alpha diversities etc) not included.